 2014 Camps held at the Oregon 4-H Center

 More information to follow

-Linn-Benton-Lincoln-Tillamook and Lane Counties Camp, June 19 - June 24, 2014.
-Camp starts on a Thursday, and ends on a Tuesday this year.
-There will be transportation available.
+Linn-Benton-Lincoln-Tillamook and Lane Counties Camp, June 20 - June 24, 2014.
+Camp starts on a Friday, and ends on a Tuesday this year.
 For youth from these counties who have completed 4th - 8th grade.
 Rustic and comfortable lodging at the 320 acre 4-H Center, and excellent meals and facilities.
 Recreation includes swimming, archery, adventure swing, canoeing, crafts and more.
 Educational hands-on classes, with natural resources focus.

 Cost: $210, scholarships may be available through your county OSU Extension office.

 4-H Wild West Camp, July 14 - July 19, 2014 for youth completing grades 4 - 7.
 4-H membership not required. more information